Travel Guide to Gabrovo, Bulgaria

 The Gradishte Fortress was built during the early Byzantine period.
 Located three kilometers from the town center, Gradishte Fortress is one of the area’s most popular sites.

 The Monument of Racho Kovacha, the town’s founder per the legends, is located on a rock near the river.
 This monument is perfect for picture taking.

 Near the monument is a small zoo and observatory.
 Open Monday through Friday, children will be delighted with all the things they can see and do.

 The Sokolski Monastery was created in 1833.
-Twelve kilometres from Gabrovo's centre, the temple offers impressive architectural feature.
+Twelve kilometers from Gabrovo’s center, the temple offers impressive architectural features.

 The Gabrovo Orchestra began in 1960.
 Every year, the orchestra performs songs ranging from Dixie to swing.
 The Gabrovo Camera Orchestra includes sixteen string instruments and attempts to recreate the sounds of many ancient instruments.
 The Gabrovo Camera Orchestra only performs in September.